Association for Nutrition

-The Chief Executive is Helen Clark.
+The association's Chief Executive is Helen Clark.

 The register

 All registrants on the UKVRN have had to provide evidence of their training and professional nutrition experience.
-They have also committed to abide by a Standard of Ethics, Conduct and Performance.
-There are three categories of UKVRN registrants, Registered Nutritionist (RNutr) with nutrition specialism in public health, nutrition science, sport & exercise, food or animal nutrition, Registered Associate Nutritionist (ANutr) and Fellow of AfN (FAfN).
+They have also committed to abide by a standard of ethics, conduct, and performance.
+There are three categories of UKVRN registrants: Registered Nutritionist (RNutr) with nutrition in public health, nutrition science, sport & exercise, food or animal nutrition, Registered Associate Nutritionist (ANutr) and Fellow of AfN (FAfN).

 Registered Associate Nutritionists

 Registered Associate Nutritionists (post-nominals: ANutr) are recent graduates, who have been able to demonstrate a sound foundation of knowledge and understanding in nutrition science, and are working towards gaining sufficient experience within a specialist area to become a Registered Nutritionist (RNutr).

 Registered Nutritionists

 Registered Nutritionists (post nominals RNutr) have been assessed as having demonstrated that they have met rigorously applied knowledge, understanding and practice core competencies set by the AfN.
 They commit to keeping their knowledge up to date and ensuring they follow evidence-based practice.